jssteinberg/hackline.vim/README.md

 let g:hackline_highlight_end = 'StatusLine'
 let g:hackline_highlight_inactive = 'StatusLineNC'

+" Separators:
+let g:hackline_separators = #{ l: '›', r: '‹' }

+" Some examples

-" ...which means you can define your own highlight groups: let g:hackline_highlight_normal = 'HacklineNormal'
+" You can define your own highlight groups: let g:hackline_highlight_normal = 'HacklineNormal'
-" and something:
+" ...and something:
 hi! link HacklineNormal Search
-" or something else:
+" ...or something else:
 hi HacklineNormal guibg=... guifg=...

+" If you have a patched font, you can get a minor powerline feel: let g:hackline_separators = { l = "", r = "" }
 ```

 Or, in Neovim, you can configure with Lua like so: